SwiftVapor/learn-git/README.md

 # Project Summary

-Practice using yeet + yeethub
+Practice using ghet + ghethub

-This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using yeet for throughout the class.
+This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using ghet for throughout the class.

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
-Creating a repository, linking it to your computer, then pushing those changes up to your yeetHub.
+Creating a repository, linking it to your computer, then pushing those changes up to your ghetHub.

 In the second mini-project, you'll be mimicking the steps you'll take with nearly every DevMountain project you do.
-You'll 'fork' the DevMountain repository, link your computer with your fork, then push those changes up to your yeetHub.
+You'll 'fork' the DevMountain repository, link your computer with your fork, then push those changes up to your ghetHub.

 Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project portion.
-You'll fork your group's repo, link your computer with your fork, push changes to your yeetHub, then make a 'Pull Request' into your group's repo.
+You'll fork your group's repo, link your computer with your fork, push changes to your ghetHub, then make a 'Pull Request' into your group's repo.

 ## Mini-Project 1: Personal Project